MrHsiehVCS/u3pp/README.md

 Thanks for playing MrHsieh!
 Have a great day!
 ```

-## GRADING BREAKDOWN
+## Grading Breakdown

-- Attempted code in all **YOUR CODE HERE** areas: 8 points
+* Attempted code in all **YOUR CODE HERE** areas: 8 points
-- Correctly JavaDoc'ed all Code: 3 points
+* Correctly JavaDoc'ed all Code: 3 points
-- Has no `public` members other than those specified: 2 points
+* Has no `public` members other than those specified: 2 points
-- Passed all Test Cases: 10 points
+* Passed all Test Cases: 10 points
-- Blackjack functionality: 5 points
+* Blackjack functionality: 5 points
-- UX: 2 points
+* UX: 2 points
 Total: 30 points